-Additionally, Eugenia’s cooking are not the only thing on the blog that’s to die for; along with her mouthwatering recipes, the online presence is a visual feast for the eyes!
-As a result, her aesthetic site has earned recoginition and was awarded ‘Best Cooking Blog in English’ in 2015 Food Blog Awards.
+Additionally, Eugenia’s cooking is not the only thing on the blog that’s to die for; along with her mouthwatering recipes, the online presence is a visual feast for the eyes!
+As a result, her aesthetic site has earned recognition and was awarded ‘Best Cooking Blog in English’ in the 2015 Food Blog Awards.

 My Little Expat Kitchen

-My Little Expat Kitchen is a result of Magda Zografou's love for food, counting already a decade of existance.
-It was created in 2009, when she moved to the Netherlands, as a leisure activity, where she shared her adoration for Greek cusine and creativly express herself through her recipes.
+My Little Expat Kitchen is a result of Magda Zografou's love for food, counting already a decade of existence.
+It was created in 2009, when she moved to the Netherlands, as a leisure activity, where she shared her adoration for Greek cuisine and creatively expressed herself through her recipes.

 The dishes found on the blog don’t come exclusively from the Greek culinary tradition.
-Often times, the recipes are a bit more international, but always with a Greek twist!
-Her unique and creative recipes in combination with her flawless photography, make for an inspiring and motivating combination that lures you in the kitchen.
+Oftentimes, the recipes are a bit more international, but always with a Greek twist!
+Her unique and creative recipes, in combination with her flawless photography, make for an inspiring and motivating combination that lures you into the kitchen.

-Born and bred in Athens, Magda’s recipes combine tradition with experimentization and use a plethora of fresh vegetables, local cheese varieties, and a selection of other local products, to create homemade delicacies.
+Born and bred in Athens, Magda’s recipes combine tradition with experimentation and use a plethora of fresh vegetables, local cheese varieties, and a selection of other local products to create homemade delicacies.
 Her blog was awarded ‘Best Cooking Blog’ at the 2015 Food Blog Awards.